Jurangmangu railway station

 Jurangmangu Station (JMG) is a class III railway station located in Sawah Lama, Ciputat, South Tangerang.
 The station is located at an elevation of +25 meters above sea level and is included in Operation Area I Jakarta.
 Even though it is called Jurangmangu, this station is not located in Jurangmangu Village, Pondok Aren District, but is located in the south of Jurangmangu village itself.

-At first, this station was a small railway stop, but eventually it was closed.
-This station was reopened on 16 September 2009 by Jusman Syafii Djamal as Minister of Transportation of the Republic of Indonesia at that time.
-The operation of this station is carried out in order to increase the occupancy of KRL Commuterline passengers on the Tanah Abang – Parungpanjang route.
-This is because previously the distance between KRL stations was quite far, so it was necessary to have a station that could be accessed by local residents.

 Jurangmangu is one of two stations serving the Bintaro Jaya housing area, along with Pondok Ranji, located about 2 kilometers northeast.
 It is also located near the Bintaro XChange mall.
 To access this station, passengers pass under the Ulujami–Serpong Toll Road (from the direction of Bintaro Jaya Xchange Mall (Bintaro Xchange)) or via Cenderawasih Street.
 When walking towards the station, there is a park located in a valley near this station.

+History

+In order to enhance passenger mobility from Batavia to Rangkasbitung and Banten, in the 1890s the Staatsspoorwegen company built a railroad line and its stations (including Jurangmangu Station) that connected the Duri Station to Rangkasbitung, passing through Tanah Abang.
+This project was completed on 1 October 1899, and regular trains serving the route were immediately started.
+At first, this station was a small railway stop, but eventually it was closed sometime in the 1980s due to low occupancy.

+Jurangmangu station was reopened on 16 September 2009 by Jusman Syafii Djamal as Minister of Transportation of Indonesia at that time.
+The operation of this station is carried out in order to increase the occupancy of KRL Commuterline passengers on the Tanah Abang – Parungpanjang route.
+This is because previously the distance between KRL stations was quite far, so it was necessary to have a station that could be accessed by local residents.

+In December 2023, a pedestrian tunnel connecting the station and Bintaro XChange mall was opened, passing beneath the Ulujami–Serpong Toll Road.
+Jurangmangu station itself was renovated in 2024, and was reinaugurated by Transportation Minister Budi Karya Sumadi on 12 October 2024.